 Spay Day HRM was formed in 2011 to address the undisputed cat population explosion in the Halifax area.
 We assist people of low income to have their cats spayed/neutered.
 Often these cats do not receive veterinary care due to the economic situation of the owner and continue to add to the cat population.
-At this time there are no public funds for cats and the number of cats in need is great.
-Many of the cats we help are in areas of public housing and some of the most economically challenged neighbourhoods.
+Many of the cats we help are in areas of social housing and some of the most economically challenged neighbourhoods.
 We strive to over come the obstacles to having cats spayed or neutered.
 What are the obstaces, many!
 Some times it is as simple as no drive to get the cat to a clinic, or not having a cat carrier.
 Most often it is the financial challenge of paying for the spay or neuter.
 Some of the people we help do not have a telephone.
 There may be literacy issues to filling in paperwork or making calls.
 We make the clinic appointment, provide the cat carrier and the drive the cat to and from the appointment.
 We return the cat back home and discuss after care with the owner.
 We provide education to the cat owner on the benefits of spaying, neutering and keeping their cat indoors.

-It is estimated that there are 40,000 – 100,000 feral and unwanted cats in the Halifax area.
+It is estimated by the City of Halifax to be over 40,000 feral and unwanted cats in the Halifax area.
 These animals may be the offspring of cherished family pets.
 Maybe someone’s cat got out just that one time, or maybe the litter was intentional, but efforts to find enough good homes failed.
 Family pets that aren’t spayed or neutered contribute to the number of homeless animals that enter shelters each year.
 Spay/neuter is the only permanent, 100 percent effective method of birth control for cats and a proven way to reduce the vast numbers.
 Pets who are spayed or neutered do not add to the heartbreaking tragedy of over population, and animal shelters are not over burdened with the unwanted animals.
 Spaying and neutering is also important to a pet’s health.

 - 2011 – 123 cats spayed/neutered